LIFETIME DEAL — LIMITED TIME

 6. Case Binding (Hardcover): Durable and High-Quality

-It's commonly used for textbooks, collector’s editions, and coffee table books that need to stand the test of time.
+It’s commonly used for textbooks, collector’s editions, and coffee table books—anything where you want the spine to look sharp and the book to survive being opened repeatedly.

 7. Smyth Sewn Binding: Strong and Opens Flat